 Note: Not all courses are offered every year.
 Other cross-listed courses may be approved on a year-to-year basis.
-See §42.3(6) for Faculty regulations concerning Cross-Listed Courses.
+See §43.3(5) for Faculty regulations concerning Cross-Listed Courses.
 Some courses, such as RELIG 297, 397, 497 change topics each year.
-Please consult the Office of Interdisciplinary Studies or the Coordinator of Religious Studies for a full listing of courses offered in a particular year.
+Consult the Undergraduate Advisor in Religious Studies Program for possible additions to this list.
+Additional courses would include "Topics-in" whose context changes annually.

-Minor in Religious Studies: See §42.3(4).
-A minor in Religious Studies requires a minimum of $\bigstar$ 12 to a maximum of $\bigstar$ 42 at the senior level in RELIG and approved cross-listed courses [see §42.3(4)], including at least $\bigstar$ 6 at the 300- or 400-level.
-These credits must include RELIG 200 and $\bigstar$ 3 selected from courses on either List A or List B.
+Minor in Religious Studies: See §43.3(4).
+A minor in Religious Studies requires a minimum of \bigstar 12 to a maximum of \bigstar 42 at the senior level in RELIG and approved cross-listed courses [see §42.3(4)], including at least \bigstar 6 at the 300- or 400-level.
+These credits must include RELIG 200 and \bigstar 3 selected from courses on either List A or List B.